 Offer a mobile app for delivery drivers on the go

-Creating the user flows also helped us identify the core features for our product, which included Delivery Task Creation, Live Map Tracking and Driver Management.
+A high-level Information Architecture was later developed to clarify user flows and navigation.
+This also helped us prioritize and define the platform’s core features: Delivery Task Creation, Live Map Tracking and Driver Management.

 Remove Message Feature: Our engineers pointed out that we don't have the scope to allow customers to message couriers directly